Distributional Preferences for Market Design: Choice with Distributional Preferences

-\begin{theorem} Suppose that the distributional preference satisfies the upper-bound property and the maximizer property.
-Then a choice rule $\ch$ is non-wasteful, promotes the distributional preference, and guarantees no justified envy if and only if $\ch=\ch^{\priority}$. \end{theorem}
+The maximizer property is therefore necessary and sufficient for the matroidal structure of the frontier and, as the following theorem shows, for the distributional choice rule to be the unique choice rule that is non-wasteful, distributionally maximal, and free of justified envy.

-We next provide a comparative-statics result showing that the distributional choice rule dominates all alternative rules.
-To formalize this, we extend the priority ranking over students to a partial order over sets.
+\begin{theorem} Suppose that the distributional preference satisfies the upper-bound property.
+Then the following statements are equivalent: \begin{enumerate}[label={$(\roman*)$}, parsep=0pt, itemsep=2pt] \item The distributional preference satisfies the maximizer property. \item For every priority ranking $\priority$, $\ch^{\priority}$ is the unique choice rule that is non-wasteful, distributionally maximal, and free of justified envy. \end{enumerate} \end{theorem}